saturn77/stateful-messenger/README.md

 The requirements frame and focus the scope of the library, and are helpful guideposts when ascertaining which features to put into the software.

-- Use of traits to define generic featurs in all the messages
+- Use of traits to define generic features in all message types
+- Composable messages; with base messages each having their own type
-- Asynchronous by nature
+- Asynchronous by nature; allowing async like functionality
 - Handshaking from the upstream process and the eframe instance
 - State machine to handle the process of transferring a message
 - Readily modified Rust code; may employ advanced features but emphasis on making the code maintainable and readable